laravel/docs/middleware.md

 		}
 	}

-However, this middleware would perform its task **after** the request is handled by the application:
+However, this middleware would perform its task **after** the request is handled by the application because the `$next` clousure is called before your logic:

 	<?php namespace App\Http\Middleware;